cronin7332/fyle-internship-challenge-23/README.md

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Error Handling

+If you are encountering some errors try below commands in order:

+1. npm cache clean --force
+2. npm install --force
+3. npm fund
+4. ng serve

 ## Further help

 Visit the [Angular Documentation](https://angular.io/guide/styleguide) to learn more.